jonathanforhan/PHY-215-NOTES-MD/README.md

 Create an issue if you find any typos.

-If you view outside of GitHub ensure the previewer has inline HTML support
+If you view outside of GitHub ensure the previewer has inline HTML and LaTeX support